sibbe23/nemonode/README.md

 This web application helps manage candidate database.

 Getting Started with Nemo
- - This app is done using the tech stack : Node.js, Express.js, Bootstrap 5.3.2, Sequelize.js and MySQL
  - To run this app, download it and follow the below commands -> run npm install
     -> run npm start